 In estimating the fair value of the Council's Investment Properties, the highest and best use of the properties is deemed to be their current use.
-The Council's Investment Properties have been assessed as Level 1 (quoted prices in active markets for identical assets) on the fair value hierarchy for valuation purposes.
+The Council's Investment Properties have been assessed as Level 3 Inputs (unobservable inputs for the asset) on the fair value hierarchy for valuation purposes.